moolah-ecommerce/wordpress-content-plugin/readme.txt

 Contributors: moolah
 Tags: ecommerce, checkout, products, services, commerce, store Requires at least: 3.0
-Tested up to: 3.5.2
+Tested up to: 3.6
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Moolah provides you a single-page checkout on any website.
+Moolah offers an online store for business services.

 == Description ==

-Moolah offers an easy-to-use solution for individuals, professionals, and businesses selling premium goods and specialized services.
+The Moolah E-Commerce plugin for WordPress will load a Moolah Store into your WordPress Website.
+The plugin loads your store into the page or post of your choice, from which customers can select a product a product and proceed through the checkout.
+Products can be managed from one central location available in the admin area of your site.

 Features: